-Monthly Income Plan or MIP is a debt oriented Mutual Fund that gives income in the form of dividends.
-Monthly Income Scheme is a combination of equity and debt instruments.
-It is a debt oriented Mutual Fund with the major portion of the investment (more than 65%) being invested in interest yielding Debt fund like debentures, certificate of deposits, corporate Bonds, Commercial Paper, government securities etc. The remaining portion of the Monthly Income Plan is invested in equity markets like stocks or shares.
+A Monthly Income Plan (MIP) is a debt oriented Mutual Fund that gives income in the form of dividends.
+This plan is a combination of equity and debt instruments.
+It is a debt oriented fund with the major portion of the investment (more than 65%) being invested in interest yielding Debt fund like Debentures, certificate of deposits, corporate Bonds, Commercial Paper, government securities etc. The remaining portion of the Monthly Income Plan is invested in equity markets like stocks or shares.
 So, a MIP provides enhanced regular returns through equities, which one can choose to receive within a preferred period like quarterly, half-yearly or annually.
 The debt portion being massive, Monthly Income Scheme is comparatively stable, safe and consistent than other Hybrid Fund.
-SBI Monthly Income Scheme and LIC Monthly Income Plan are some of the best Monthly Income Plans popular among investors.

 Talk to our investment specialist